 Why are the schedules so complicated?

 The clerkship administration put a great deal of time and effort into creating the schedules in order to maximize your experience on our clerkship.
 Given that these schedules are made several weeks in advance, there will inevitably be changes that come up, and we ask you to be flexible when this occurs.
 Our goal is to expose every student to as many different activities, faculty, and residents as possible.
 We make every attempt to create a fair schedule but recognize that some perceived inequities will always remain.
-If you see an error (i.e.- you are assigned in two places at one time) or a major inequity, please bring it to the attention of the Heather immediately.
+If you see an error (i.e.- you are assigned in two places at one time, a day that you are unassigned unless you are post call or a major inequity), please bring to the attention of Heather immediately.

 When there are two activities at the same time, where should I be?